-The Impact of Extended Employment Protection Laws on the Demand for Temporary Agency Workers
+The Impact of Extending Employment Protection to Agency Workers on Firms

 Keywords: employment composition, employment protection and demand for temporary agency workers